 - The Wimmer Scholarship Competition is a general knowledge examination open to graduating high school seniors.
-Seniors must have applied for admission by the date of the exam and have a minimum cumulative GPA of 3.5 and minimum SAT of 1,000 (1,080 New SAT - Critical and Writing Plus Math) or ACT Composite of 21 to be eligible for the competition.
+Seniors must have applied for admission by the date of the exam and have a minimum cumulative GPA of 3.5 and minimum SAT of 1,080 (including ERW and Math sections) or minimum ACT composite score of 21 to be eligible for the competition.

 - The second- through fifth-place winners will receive a full tuition scholarship for eight semesters – an estimated value of more than $130,000.

 - If you have any questions, please call 724-805-2485.

 - An award of $16,000 is extended to transfer students who have maintained a grade point average of 3.0 or above in their previous college course work.

 - A transfer grant of up to $14,000 will be awarded to other students depending on the quality of previous college course work.

 - Transfer students who enroll in the Spring 2017 semester, and live on campus, will receive an additional $1,000 residence grant per year.